-Best of all, we have benefitted from the insider knowledge and good taste of a legion of fellow foodies: some of them professionals and others, just regular folks, proud of their country’s food heritage and eager to showcase the best of it for visitors like us.
+Over a month and a bit, we met chefs and fellow diners, and tasted the output of food artists and snack vendors.
+We tried meat, fish and fowl and yes, some vegetables, too.
+Best of all, we benefited from the insider knowledge and the exquisite taste of a legion of fellow foodies: some of them professionals and others, just regular folks, and every one proud of their country’s food heritage.
+So many people were eager to showcase the best of it for visitors like us.
 We are especially indebted to our friends at Aptece, the Portuguese Culinary Tourism and Economic Association, for introducing us to many traditional foods and the people who make them.

 Taste of Lisboa Food Tours

 Filipa of Taste of Lisboa Food Tours got us started, with a food and culture walk through Lisbon’s Mouraria neighborhood.
 She also shepherded our visits to cheese producers and winemakers in the Lisbon and Setubal regions, and organized a fine evening of cooking in a Lisbon home kitchen.

 André of Taste Porto Food Tours put more than 13,000 steps on our pedometer as he hustled us up and down that city’s hilly mid-section.
 We ate (a lot) and took in a morning’s worth of the city’s food history.
 Our walk in Porto kicked off a week of Portuguese food experiences with James Martin of Wandering Portugal/Wandering Italy and Martha Bakerjian of Martha’s Italy.
 After our move to Porto, we also got to know André and his team of marvelous food guides, and were delighted to have their help settling into our new hometown with several Taste Porto food experiences.